AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         orderProperty.QiType = intType;
         orderProperty.IsKey = true;

-We've specified the id, used the intType ``QiType`` we created, and most importantly set IsKey to ``true``.
-The double value properties are created similarly.
-Here is the code creating the ``Radians`` property:
+Thus far, you have specified the ID, used the intType ``QiType`` that was created, and most importantly, set IsKey to ``true``.
+The double value properties are created in a similar manner.
+The code for creating the ``Radians`` property is shown below:

 .. code:: c#